+Natalie Wright: Present

+Hon.
+Rob Calarco: Present

+Leg.
+Thomas Cilmi: Here

+Hon.
+Rich Schaffer: Here

+Cara Longworth:

+Sidney Joyner: Present

+Mikael Kerr: Five

-Natalie Wright: Great, thank you, Mike.
+Natalie Wright : Great, thank you, Mike.
 We'll commence the meeting at this time.
-The first item on the agenda is the Public Portion.
-So, in accordance with Executive Order 202.1, the Public Portion will be limited to individuals who submitted a request to speak to the email address landbank@suffolkcountyny.gov.
+The first item or the agenda is the Public Portion.
+So, in accordance with Executive Order 202.1, the Public Portion will be limited to individuals who submitted a request to speak to the email address landbank@suffolkcountyny.gov .
 Mike, do we have any speakers scheduled?